will234/paypalnativecheckout-docs/README.md

 ```

 Or if you are already handling `shouldStartLoadWithRequest` for your webview, give an opportunity to the `paypal-xo` to check for handling specific URLs too.
-We only capture hermes checkout urls to be able to put up the native checkout experience.
+We only capture and act on hermes checkout urls to intercept and put up the native checkout experience.

 ## Do you have a sample app that I can checkout the integration on ?